 Answer accordingly to each prompt

-• 1st prompt: you want to pick the public IP address of your VPS.
+- 1st prompt: you want to pick the public IP address of your VPS.
 I blurred mine out for obvious reasons

-• 2nd prompt: I went with UDP
+- 2nd prompt: I went with

-• 3rd prompt: I chose port 443 as I've setup UFW firewall on my VPS to block most ports.
-Port 443 is also being utilized by HTTPS.
-However, that would not hinder our VPN as HTTPS is running on TCP and our VPN is running on UDP.(now it would make sense why I went with UDP for the 2nd prompt)
+is also being utilized by HTTPS.
+However, that would not hinder our VPN as HTTPS is running on TCP and our VPN is running on UDP.(now it would make sense why I went with UDP for the 2nd prompt) - 4th prompt: This is actually based on user preference :) I went with

-• 5th prompt: Pick the name of your client. (this could be literally anything)
+as I've been using that on my host machine for quite awhile now. - 5th prompt: Pick the name of your client. (this could be literally anything)

 And that's it!
 Hit enter and we'll end up with a OpenVPN config file that we can use.